appt-org/appt-website/src/data/code-samples/en/input-dragging/ios.md

-# Dragging movements - iOS
+# Input dragging - iOS

 In iOS, ensure that users who cannot perform precise dragging movements, such as those using assistive devices or with limited dexterity, can still access and interact with app features.